 “They should come in, extend the 70 days and return to their communities like the rest of us are doing to keep the public safe,” a Whitmer spokesman told MLive.

-In other words, the governor wants legislators to refrain from exercising scrutiny over her actions and serving as a check-and-balance on the executive branch.
-These duties and responsibilities are a fundamental component to Michigan’s tripartite system of government.
+In other words, the governor wants legislators to refrain from exercising scrutiny over her actions and serving as a check and balance on the executive branch.
+These duties and responsibilities are a fundamental component in Michigan’s tripartite system of government.
 Simply put, just as Whitmer has a job to do so do senators and representatives.

 As of now, it is unclear how the governor will respond if legislators, as expected, reject her power grab.
 Democrat allies argue the 28-day time period was reset when Whitmer recently updated her original declaration.